balajivijayan/interview-prep/system-design/notes.md

 **Availabilty Patterns**

-There are two complementory patterns used to support high availablilty - fail over and replication
+There are two complementory patterns used to support high availablilty - fail over and replication.
+It's measured as 99.9, 99.99, 99.999s - 3, 4 and 5 Nines

 * Active-Passive/Master-Slave
 * Active-Active/Master-Master

+In sequence

+Overall availability decreases when two components with availability < 100% are in sequence:

+``Availability (Total) = Availability (Foo) * Availability (Bar)``

+If both Foo and Bar each had 99.9% availability, their total availability in sequence would be 99.8%.

+In parallel

+Overall availability increases when two components with availability < 100% are in parallel:

+``Availability (Total) = 1 - (1 - Availability (Foo)) * (1 - Availability (Bar))``

+If both Foo and Bar each had 99.9% availability, their total availability in parallel would be 99.9999%.

 ### PACELC Theorem